star-xai-protocol/capsbench/README.md

 ## 📊 Evaluation Methodology

-**CapsBench** evaluates whether an AI can be a "Symbolic Strategist."
+**iXentBench** evaluates whether an AI can be a "Symbolic Strategist."

 ### 1. The Efficiency Formula
 We penalize brute force.
 It is not enough to win; you must win with minimum energy.